Hanns Albin Rauter

 Johann Baptist Albin Rauter (4 February 1895 – 24 March 1949) was a high-ranking Austrian-born SS functionary and war criminal during the Nazi era.
-He was the highest SS and Police Leader in the occupied Netherlands and therefore the leading security and police officer there during the period of 1940–1945.
-Rauter reported directly to the Nazi SS chief, Heinrich Himmler, and also to the Nazi governor of the Netherlands, Arthur Seyss-Inquart.
-After World War II, he was convicted in the Netherlands of crimes against humanity and executed by firing squad.
+He was the Higher SS and Police Leader in the occupied Netherlands and therefore the leading security and police officer there during the period of 1940–1945.
+Rauter reported directly to the Nazi SS chief, Heinrich Himmler, and also to the Nazi Reichskommissar of the Netherlands, Arthur Seyss-Inquart.
+After World War II, Rauter was convicted in the Netherlands of crimes against humanity and executed by firing squad.

 Early life and career

-Born in Klagenfurt, Rauter graduated from High school in 1912 and started training as an Engineer at the Graz University of Technology.
+Born in Klagenfurt, Rauter graduated from high school in 1912 and started training as an engineer at the Graz University of Technology.
 At the outbreak of World War I Rauter volunteered for service in the Austro-Hungarian Army.
 He served with a Gebirgsschützenregiment and was discharged in 1919, having reached the rank of Oberleutnant.
 Rauter took part in the Austro-Slovene conflict in Carinthia, and from May until July 1921 he fought in the Freikorps Oberland in Oberschlesien.
 For his service during the war, Rauter received several decorations including Austrian Military Merit Cross 3rd Class with War decoration, Silver Medal for Bravery, Wound Medal or Karl Troop Cross.

-Rauter first met Adolf Hitler in 1929 and joined the Nazi cause in Austria.
-His forays in Austria forced him to flee to Germany in 1933, where he became part of the NSDAP department for Austria.
-He joined the SA, and was active in planning illegal NSDAP activities in Austria.
-In 1935 he left the SA to become a member of the SS.
-Until 1940 he was the Leader of the SS Southeast department in Breslau.
+Rauter first met Adolf Hitler in August 1926 in Munich.
+He joined the Nazi cause in Austria in November 1931.
+His forays in Austria forced him to flee to Germany in July 1933, where he became part of the Nazi Party department for Austria.
+He joined the Sturmabteilung (SA) on 23 November 1933, was assigned to SA-Obergruppe XI, and was active in planning illegal activities in Austria.
+He was confirmed in the rank of SA-Obersturmbannführer in November 1934.
+On 27 February 1935, he transferred from the SA to become a member of the SS (SS number 262,958) and was granted the rank of SS-Oberführer.
+Rauter became a German citizen on 7 May 1935.
+From April to June 1936, he was posted to the SS Main Office and, from June 1936 to November 1938, he was assigned to the staff of the Reichsführer-SS.
+From November 1938 to June 1940, he was the chief of staff of SS-Oberabschnitt Südost (Main District Southwest) in Breslau.
+On 27 October 1938, he was appointed to fill a vacancy as a Nazi deputy to the Reichstag from the recently renamed Ostmark.